vishnukp29/greewish/README.md

 - Login and signup with OTP verification using nodemailer.
 - Through otp verification, the user can manage forgotten passwords.
+- Users can change their password and set a new one.
+- Users can change their address and personal info.
 - Products can be viewed from landing page with categories and Offer price.
 - User can Add product to cart.
 - User can view single product details.